wazo-platform/wazo-platform.org/content/uc-doc/administration/contact_directories/phonebook.md

 The phonebook directory source enables wazo administrators to maintain custom contact directories directly within the wazo platform database.
-Those directories can then be made available to the wazo platform users in the same tenant on the stack.
+Those directories can then be made available to the wazo platform users in the same tenant of the stack.

+Phonebooks are managed by the wazo-dird component

 # Provisioning a new phonebook